dryfish09/dryfish09/README.md

 - C++: To do something need to be **dangerous** 💀
 - CSS: Need for web front-end, but is CSS is C Sharp Sharp? (lol I know that's not) 😆
 ### My favourite thing:
-- Typo: yeah, typo is easy to write.
+- Typo: yeah, typo is easy to write (and hard to find and fix) 😡
 - Linux: why?
 I like command line.
 - Sleep: Although I not really sleep much, but it's a good reason for lazy 😴
 - Drawing: With a paper, a pen, then I created a **big world** with **crazy stuff** 📝